cosmos/sdk-tutorials/b9lab-content/3-main-concepts/10-multistore-keepers.md

 The base `KVStore` and `Multistore` implementations are wrapped in extensions that offer specialized behavior.
 A [`CommitMultistore`](https://github.com/cosmos/cosmos-sdk/blob/v0.40.0-rc6/store/types/store.go#L141-L184) is a `Multistore` with a committer.
 This is the main type of multistore used in the Cosmos SDK.
 The underlying `KVStore` is used primarily to restrict access to the committer.

 The [`rootMulti.Store`](https://github.com/cosmos/cosmos-sdk/blob/v0.40.0-rc6/store/rootmulti/store.go#L43-L61) is the go-to implementation of the `CommitMultiStore` interface.
 It is a base-layer multistore built around a database on top of which multiple `KVStore`s can be mounted.
-It is the default multistore store used in BaseApp.
+It is the default multistore store used in `BaseApp`.

 ### `CacheMultistore`